andrii-korotkov/help-for-ukraine.github.io/README.md

-Information about the situation in Ukraine and how to help.
+Information about the situation in Ukraine and ways to help